hbux/ElancoRebatesProject/README.md

 </p>

 ## Required for Locally Running
-Below is the appsettings.json code which is not included in the ElancoUI project files as this contains API key's and endpoints for the Form Recognizer API serivce.
+Below is json code which is not included in the Elanco project files as this contains API key's and endpoints for API services.

-**This json file should be included in the root of your ElancoUI project.**
+**appsettings.json:** This json file should be included in the root of your ElancoUI project.
 ````
 {
     "ConnectionStrings": {